docsforadobe/after-effects-scripting-guide/docs/general/project.md

 #### Returns

-Boolean.
-True on success.
-False if the file has not been previously saved, the user is prompted, and the user cancels the save.
+Boolean. `true` on success. `false` if the file has not been previously saved, the user is prompted, and the user cancels the save.

 ---